blackducksoftware/bd_scan_yocto_via_sbom/README.md

 : Output file from run of the `cve_check` custom class which generates a list of patched CVEs.
 Usually located in the folder `build/tmp/deploy/images/XXX`.

+--get_oe_data:

+: Download all layers/recipes/layers from layers.openembedded.org APIs to review origin layers and revision to ensure more accurate matching and complete BOMs.

+--oe_data_folder:

+: Create OE data files in the specified folder if not already existing.
+If OE data files exist already in this folder, use them to review layers and revisions to ensure more accurate matching and complete BOMs.
+Allows offline usage of OE data or reduction of large data transfers if script is run frequently.